BLOG BITS & PIECES

 My son got a bird's nest out of my gutter yesterday.
 I had tried the day before and couldn't budge it.
 I was amazed at how intricately it was woven.
 Few humans could weave a basket like that.
 God gives animals gifts the same as He does us humans.
 The bird built that nest with no hands or fingers -- just her beak.
 She had no materials to work with but she went out and found them.
 Then I thought of the spider spinning a beautifully designed web.
 We take for granted the amazing things God has done that are right there for us to see and yet people refuse to acknowledge them.
 Romans 1:20 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.
 (NIV)

 Spring is the season that reminds us that the dead will rise again and will do so with great beauty and delight.
 Plants and trees coming to life again is amazing.
 They look dead in the winter but then they joyfully spring up in the spring season.
-Every winter I wonder how that can possibly happen when all of the once beautiful plants and trees looked so dead.
+Every winter I wonder how that can possibly happen when all of the once beautiful plants and trees look so dead.
 After a spring or summer rain I sense that the plants are excited.
 They are so perky and full and beautiful.
 Then there's the lilies that send up their blades early spring then die down again.
 Just when you think they're dead and gone, and you've raked the dead blades away, these beautiful pink lilies with long stems appear overnight in their place.
 Some people call them Surprise Lilies but I prefer the name Mom taught me and most likely her mom taught her: Resurrection Lilies.
 We are like the Resurrection Lilies.
 Our bodies die and are buried but we're not truly dead because our spirit lives and we are given a new body much more beautiful than the one before.

-I remember when I was about 4, this little blind girl named Molly chased me with her tricycle and no matter where I went, she was right on my heels.
+I remember when I was about 4, this little blind girl named Molly chased me with her tricycle and no matter where I went, she was right at my heels.
 I was terrified!!
 I underestimated her abilities.
 She may have had a disability but I really admired her for not letting her blindness stop her from doing what she wanted.
 But I did wish she would stop that tricycle.

 Every time I lose weight, my body wants it back and it doesn't care what I have to do or how much I have to eat to get it back.
 It becomes obsessed.
 That's where the battle begins between the will and the flesh.
 My mind is willing to lose weight but my heart's not in it.
 So they are in constant conflict.
 It's similar to this paraphrased verse in Romans 7: I do not do what I want to do (eat healthy).
 Instead, I do what I don't want to do (eat unhealthy).
 I want to give the unhealthy foods back but I'm already wearing them on my hips.
 And so I not only carry around extra weight, I carry a load of guilt too.
 My heart must be in it to succeed.
 I suppose I will be in this war until the end of time.
 I just hope I can fit through heaven's gates.